ThoseGrapefruits/Building/README.md

 <br><hr><br>

 ##Visual Preview
-> This is a generalization of what I plan on having it look like
+> This was the visual goal of the project.

 <img src="https://docs.google.com/drawings/d/1zptTJuAx5-7astRzow8TUkD2LLrvAqHOmoRVIKBLf50/pub?w=827&amp;h=588">

-> This is how it actually looks, right now.
+> This is how it ended up looking.

 ![](http://i.imgur.com/Da2WD7l.png)